sophiapoirier/destroyfx/README.md

 The files that comprise our website.

-### stub-plugin/
+### stub-dfxplugin/

-Sources for starting a new plugin.
-Much nicer than the Steinberg examples (in my opinion).
+Sources for starting a new plugin using our DfxPlugin framework.

 ### windowingstub/